-Pride flag set on fire outside Little Prince Restaurant in SoHo
+Pride flag set on fire outside Little Prince restaurant in SoHo

 A photo shows the flag read, "Make America Gay Again."

-The restaurant was closed when it happened, but workers were still inside and said they saw a man get out of a car and set the flag on fire.
+The restaurant was closed when it happened, but an employee said one worker was still inside cleaning at the time and saw someone get out of a car and set the flag on fire.

+"This restaurant has been here for over 10 years, and it's always been a home that's felt safe for people.
+So to be part of that community and have that happen is very upsetting and it feels very unsafe," the employee said.

 Both police and fire were called to the scene.
 The flames were quickly put out.